Generator starting issues

 I have in the past had this happen, it will be a dirty connection though usually nothing I see, but cleaning all terminals I can get to on top will cause it to work.
 Not happening this time and its getting worse.
 Sometimes using start button on gen is better-sometimes not. last trip I was using a screwdriver -jumping the solenoid terminal and it would turn like crazy.
 So if it were starter or starter terminal jumping wouldn't help.
 At home decided to try and fix.
 As it would turn jumping terminals figured it must be the solenoid-didn't think to check voltage from control board.
 Thinking I had a fix got on line.
 Pricing all over the map but I want to check local shop to see if they have one before ordering on line.

 Hardest part is removing, only because one bolt is up against back side of wiring box.
 After ensuring battery off/disconnected remove battery cables and other wires.
-Noting which wires are connected together, it does not matter which terminal battery is connected to just enure small feed wires goes to it.
-Once main cable off, and two screws removed pull up solenoid-RECORD wires colors and connection.
+Noting which wires are connected together.
+It does not matter which large terminal battery is connected to just ensure the small feed wires goes to same terminal.
+Once main cable off, and two screws removed pull up solenoid-RECORD wires colors and connections.

 Either replace at this point or take it a part.
 Also at this point if you run a12v hot wire and touch the (on mine) blue wire terminal the solenoid will close.
 If I hit start switch it grunts and doesn't turn over.
 This was after the fact I discovered its not the solenoid but the blue wire activating it.
 Somewhere on the convoluted path between the small red wire that connects to battery then disappears up into motor should thru switch and whatever else and back to solenoid is the problem.
 But as mentioned figured this out afterwards.